OmarIZANZAR/myschool-timetable-pwa/README.md

 ### **PWA TIMETABLE FOR GI3 ENSEM**
-A progressive web app that shows my timetable dynamicaly.
+A progressive web app that shows my timetable dynamicaly, it can be downloaded to work offline.

 ## Tech stack:
-*ReactJS, Typescript*
+*ReactJS, Typescript, Redux, Redux thunk, React Router*

 to view deployed version: https://ensemgi3-timetable-pwa.netlify.app